AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

     delete from core_config_data where scope='stores' and scope_id not in (select store_id from store);
     ```

+1. Step 5: run `bin/magento` again.
 If you get an error like the below which indicates that the website with id X that was requested was not found you have configurations remaining in the database from website(s) as-well as store(s) that have been deleted.

     ```
     In WebsiteRepository.php line 110: